-To ensure that all the moms or special people get a lovely surprise upon opening this surprise gift.
-A lid needs to be made.
-We’re almost there…
+To ensure that all the moms or special people get a lovely surprise upon opening this surprise gift, a lid needs to be made.
+Don’t worry; we’re almost there…

 - Using a ruler, divide the square into a grid with the middle square measuring 4inchs x 4inches.

 - Cut along the ruled lines, from the edges of the paper to the corners of the middle square.
 You only need to cut one line for each corner.
 Use the video above as a reference for which lines to cut.

 - Fold all of the ruled lines.

 - Put glue on the smaller square ‘tabs’ created by the cuts and folds.

 - Tuck the tabs into the long, rectangle sides of the lid.